Mono & Stereo Signal Management for Perfect Mix Control – Advanced Mono Summing Input Conversion – Real Analog Console Sound

 With the Mono Channel Conversion Switch, you can:

-- Keep a stereo signal hard-panned (L/R Stereo Input) as is, with panning from the DAW (Stereo Synth, or any other stereo sources).
+- Keep a stereo signal (L/R stereo input) as it is, with panning controlled from your DAW — perfect for stereo synths or other stereo sources.

-- Convert it to mono and center the sound.
-For example, if 2 mono instruments (e.g., kick/bass) are sent to the summing inputs, you can keep them on the L or R side, or switch to center to have the sound evenly heard in both speakers.
+OR - Convert a signal to mono and center it.
+For example, if you send two mono instruments (like kick and bass) into the summing inputs, you can either leave them panned left or right, or use the switch to center them, making the sound evenly balanced in both speakers.

 Principles of the analog Stereo Mono Sum Operation